 - Highlight your career goals

-It is good to highlight your key skills so when a person is reading it your skills can easily be seen.
+It is good to highlight your key skills.
 However, you do not need to add ‘written and verbal communication skills’ or ‘proficient at word’, these are generic skills that add no value to your CV – we know you’re great at these already!

-Be vary of using the skill bars that give you a percentage of skill as there is no universal way of judging this, instead attach examples of your work to really show what you can do.
+Be wary of using skill bars that give you a percentage of skill level as there is no universal way of judging this, instead attach examples of your work to really show what you can do.